vmware-tanzu/velero/docs/aws-config.md

   * Replace `<YOUR_REGION>`.
 See the [VolumeSnapshotLocation definition][6] for details.

+* (Optional, use only to specify multiple volume snapshot locations) In `examples/aws/10-deployment.yaml` (or `examples/aws/10-deployment-kube2iam.yaml`, as appropriate):

+  * Uncomment the `--default-volume-snapshot-locations` and replace provider locations with the values for your environment.

 * (Optional) If you run the nginx example, in file `examples/nginx-app/with-pv.yaml`: